How to Make Kosher Dill Pickles

 • Sterilize the glass weight and your jar with boiling water before filling it up.
 When the jar cooled off, place a few peppercorns, mustard seeds, one bay leaf and a garlic clove at the bottom of the jar.
 Add a few cucumbers, a twig of pickling dill and a garlic clove.
 Add more cucumbers, garlic, bay leaf and dill.
 Repeat till the jar is almost full.
 Leave about an inch and a half space between the cucumbers and the rim of the jar.

 • Pour the brine into the jar making sure that all the cucumbers are completely submerged.
 Place the pickling glass weight on top and cover the jar with the cotton cloth.
+Secure the cloth with a rubber band.

 • Place the jar in the warm place on the kitchen counter away from the direct sun and allow to ferment for one to two weeks.
-During this time you will notice that the cucumbers change the color from green to pale olive green to slightly darker olive green.
+During this time you will notice that the cucumbers change their color from green to pale olive green to slightly darker olive green.
 In the first week you will be able to see bubbles in the jar.
 The brine will become slightly cloudy due to the natural growth of the lactic acid bacteria.
 In the second week the bubbles will decrease and the brine will become even more cloudy.
 You will also be able to smell the pleasantly sour pickling aroma.
-At this time you can lift the cover and remove one cucumber for taste test.
+At this time you can lift the cover and remove one cucumber for the taste test.
 One thing must be said at this time, though.
 The whole process depends on the temperature in you kitchen.
 In a warm kitchen your pickles might be ready only after one week of fermentation.

 Jar of home made kosher dill pickles